remialvado/calculator/README.md

 # Step 12

-* Use Logger dn channels
+* Use Logger and channels

 # Step 13